What is a Microsoft Regional Director?

 • The RD program is generally centered on strategic influence, business leadership, and trusted-advisor relationships in the broader technology industry.

-Microsoft MVPs are often best known for highly visible technical contributions such as answering questions, creating technical content, speaking at community events, contributing to open source, leading user groups, and helping others succeed with Microsoft technologies.
+Microsoft MVPs are often best known for highly visible technical contributions such as creating technical content, speaking at community events, leading user groups, contributing to open source, and helping others succeed with Microsoft technologies.

-Regional Directors may also do many of those same things, but the RD program tends to focus more heavily on people who operate at a strategic level, helping connect technology decisions to business outcomes while providing Microsoft with candid insight from customers, partners, founders, executives, and the market.
+Regional Directors may also do many of those same things, but the RD program focuses more heavily on people operating at a strategic level, connecting technology decisions to business outcomes while providing Microsoft with candid insight from customers, partners, founders, executives, and the market.

-Another important difference is scope.
+There is also a meaningful difference in scope.
 The MVP program is much larger and spans many technical communities worldwide.
-The RD program is much smaller and intentionally limited to a relatively small group of industry leaders.
+The RD program is intentionally much smaller.

 Neither program is “better” than the other.
 They serve different purposes.
 In fact, some individuals have been both MVPs and RDs because their work spans both deep technical community contribution and broader strategic industry leadership.